nodejs/node/doc/api/errors.md

 <a id="ERR_NO_LONGER_SUPPORTED"></a>
 ### ERR_NO_LONGER_SUPPORTED

-A Node.js API was called in an unsupported manner.

-For example: `Buffer.write(string, encoding, offset[, length])`
+A Node.js API was called in an unsupported manner, such as `Buffer.write(string, encoding, offset[, length])`.

 <a id="ERR_OUT_OF_RANGE"></a>
 ### ERR_OUT_OF_RANGE